mjc-school/MJC-School/modules/module #3. REST API Advanced/README.md

 2.3.
 Administrator (can be added only via database call):
     1. All operations, including addition and modification of entities.

-3.Use OpenID Connect as an authentication protocol and Oauth2 as an authorization protocol.
+3. Use OpenID Connect as an authentication protocol and Oauth2 as an authorization protocol.
 Okta can be used as OpenId Connect provider.

-4.Server should support only stateless user authentication and verify integrity of JWT token
+4. Server should support only stateless user authentication and verify integrity of JWT token

 ### Materials (Videos & Links)